Percy French: Life

 French was born at Clooneyquinn House, near Tulsk, County Roscommon, the son of an Anglo-Irish landlord, Christopher French, and Susan Emma French (née Percy).
 He was the third of nine children.
 His younger sister, Emily later Emily de Burgh Daly was also a writer.

 He was educated in England at Kirk Langley and Windermere College before going to Foyle College in Derry and wrote his first successful song while studying at Trinity College Dublin (TCD) in 1877 for a smoking concert.
 The song, "Abdul Abulbul Amir", was published in 200 copies for £5 and French sold each copy for 2s6d, making a small fortune.
-However, he fatally omitted to register the copyright on the song and lost all the subsequent income from the royalties as it was re-published without his name.
+However, he omitted to register the copyright on the song and lost all the subsequent income from the royalties as it was re-published without his name.
 The royalties were restored to his widow and daughters after his death.
 The song later became hugely popular and was falsely claimed by other authors.

 Although he lost copyright, French always claimed authorship and did so on the sleeve of his song "Slattery's Mounted Fut" (1889) and in every issue of the weekly The Jarvey.
 Brendan O'Dowda claimed to have discovered, via the popularity of versions of the song at the American military academies in the 1980s, that French had written the lyrics while at Trinity College.
 He claimed responsibility for the restoration of the royalties in the 1980s.
 Ettie French gives a different account of how the royalties were restored in her book Willie (1995) about her father's life.
 She claimed the royalties were restored in the 1940s to the family.
 The ballad resembles a comic opera spoof.
 "Pot Skivers" were the chambermaids at the college, thus Ivan "Potschjinski" Skivar would be a less than noble prince, and as Bulbul is an Arabic dialectic name of the nightingale, Abdul was thus a foppish "nightingale" amir (prince).
 When French died, not at all wealthy, he was owed a fortune in unpaid royalties.
 A windfall in royalties came to his family in the 1940s from "Abdullah Abulbul Ameer" and "Phil the Fluter's Ball".